-Looking For a New Mitsubishi Lancer in your area?
+Looking for a Used Lancer in your area?

 Have you driven a 2013 Mitsubishi Lancer?

 2013 Mitsubishi Lancer Overview

 Overall User Score

 Based on 4 reviews

 Going into 2013 Mitsubishi leaves this compact 5-passenger sedan well enough alone and makes a few additions to the Lancer's newest trim, the all-wheel drive (AWD) SE that debuted for 2012.
 In an obvious attempt to directly compete with Subaru's Impreza, mounts for the Thule roof rack are now standard, alongside a few smaller touches like alloy wheels to complete the look, although its engine is likely enough to sell the SE given the alternative noisy 2-liter in the bargain-priced DE and ES trims and the polarizing tailfin attached to the comparably equipped GT.
 The Lancer has its issues, with a few duds in the lineup and some areas that could use more refinement, but being a Top Safety Pick the last 4 years in a row should stand for something.